balena-io-experimental/balena-ikea-vindriktning/README.md

 ### Instructions

 1. On the rear side of the device there are 4 phillips head screws to remove (you will need a decently long shaft screwdiver to access them)
 2. Once the 4 screws are removed, the front and rear parts can be gently pulled to reveal the interior.
-You can either slide off the whole fan+sensor module or disconnect the 2 JST plugs from the PCB (the latter is suggested since we will be soldering 3 cables to the MCU PCB testpads)
+You can either slide off the whole fan+sensor module or disconnect the 2 JST plugs from the PCB (the latter is suggested since we will be soldering 3 cables to the MCU PCB testpads).
+Make sure you also pop off the front part the LEDs lightguide, it will be needed later.

 ![20211219_023905](https://user-images.githubusercontent.com/2338223/146662948-8405a5e5-0c9c-4823-b3bf-f39b96991f64.jpg)